jtreminio/php-docker/README.md

 - PHP INI use by CLI is at `/etc/php/cli.ini`
 - PHP-FPM main conf is at `/etc/php/fpm.conf`

+Two blank INI files have been provided for you to write your custom INI settings.

+- /etc/php/cli-custom.ini
+- /etc/php/php-custom.ini

+Use `-v your-file.ini:/etc/php/cli-custom.ini` to add your settings.
+These two files are loaded last so its contents will take precedence over everything else.

 PHP-FPM includes fix for logging to stdout and stderr created by https://github.com/phpdocker-io/base-images

 PHP-FPM listens on port `9000` and is run by calling `/usr/bin/php-fpm`